 A list of foreclosure locations are listed on other pages on this site.
-They are also advertised in the legal section of the Sullivan Daily Times, generally on Wednesdays beginning approximately six weeks prior to the sale.
-The full notice of sale is listed on other pages on this site.
+They are also advertised in the legal section of the Sullivan Daily Times beginning approximately six weeks prior to the sale date.
+The full notice of the sale is listed on other pages on this site.

 The Treasurer’s office can advise if there are taxes owed on the property.
 These taxes may include real estate taxes, sewer liens, weed liens, ditch assessments and unsafe building liens.